 The Prizes aim to raise community awareness and appreciation of the important contribution scientists and engineers make to our daily lives and encourage careers in both fields.

-Dr Annette Cowie is a prominent climate scientist and policy advisor known for her cross-disciplinary research on climate change mitigation in the land sector.
-Internationally recognised as an authority in her field, Annette’s work balances production and environmental objectives, promoting sustainability and enhancing resilience to climate change and other shocks.
+Professor Annette Cowie is a prominent climate scientist and policy advisor known for her cross-disciplinary research on climate change mitigation in the land sector.
+Internationally recognised as an authority in her field, Professor Cowie’s work balances production and environmental objectives, promoting sustainability and enhancing resilience to climate change and other shocks.

 Annette’s innovative leadership has significantly influenced climate change and land management policy in NSW and globally.
 She was a lead author on the seminal Intergovernmental Panel on Climate Change (IPCC) reports, including the Sixth Assessment Report (AR6) and the Special Report on Climate Change and the Land.
 She co-leads an International Energy Agency Bioenergy research group and co-led the development of the Scientific Conceptual Framework for Land Degradation Neutrality, that underpins land management in over 130 countries.

-In the last decade, Annette has attracted over $15 million in research funding.
+In the last decade, Professor Cowie has attracted over $15 million in research funding.
 She was recognised as a Clarivate Highly Cited Researcher from 2018 to 2020 and has published in prestigious journals such as Nature and Nature Climate Change, amassing over 27,000 citations and an h-index of 75.

 Awards Winners